top of page

 Pull over for the ambulance

-Section 79 of the Land Traffic Act states the following on how the public must conduct themselves upon seeing an ambulance:
+According to Section 79 of the Land Traffic Act, the public must adhere to the following guidelines when encountering an ambulance:

-– Pedestrians must stop and move close to the edge of the road or walk to the nearest safe zone or the road shoulder;
+– Pedestrians should stop and move to the edge of the road or proceed the nearest safe area or shoulder.

-– Drivers must stop or park their vehicle on the left edge of the road.
-If there is a bus lane on the far left, you must stop or park the car next to the bus lane.
-However they must not stop or park their vehicle at an intersection;
+– Drivers are required to stop or park their vehicles at the left edge of the road.
+If a bus lane is present the far left, they must park next to it, but not at an intersection.

 This advert, which was produced for the Emergency Medical Institute of Thailand drives home the message - give way to the ambulance!